Major Star

 "Major Star", or "Plan C: Major Star", is the third episode of Blackadder Goes Forth, the fourth series of the BBC sitcom Blackadder.
 It originally aired on 12 October 1989.

+The episode was brought to the stage in 2012 by theatre companies including the Chelmsford Theatre Workshop.

 Plot

 Blackadder is feeling bored, so George suggests a Charlie Chaplin film to cheer him up, but Blackadder declines, citing his hatred of Chaplin.
 Baldrick gets a newspaper reporting that the Russian Revolution has started and the Russians have pulled out of the war as a result.
 George is initially delighted, until Blackadder reminds him that the Russians were their allies, and Blackadder is dismayed, since it will mean "three-quarters of a million Germans leaving the Russian Front and coming over here with the express purpose of using my nipples for target practice!"
 Blackadder decides to desert but is stopped when General Melchett arrives in the trench as he ironically needs Blackadder to help him shoot some deserters.
 Melchett, reminding Blackadder of the French army mutinies the previous year, and the recent Russian uprising, is determined to prevent the same thing happening in the British Army.
 To prevent an uprising, he asks Captain Blackadder to organise a cabaret to boost the men's morale, something that Blackadder eagerly accepts when a possible tour is mentioned (which would allow him to leave the trenches).
 Melchett also asks his driver, Corporal "Bob" Parkhurst, to aid Blackadder.
 Blackadder immediately notices that "Bob" is a woman in disguise, something of which Melchett remains entirely unaware; however, Bob persuades Blackadder not to reveal the truth.

-The show, which features Baldrick's Charlie Chaplin impression (featuring a dead slug called Graham as Baldrick's "moustache"), which Melchett thinks is a slug-balancing act, and Lieutenant George's drag act, "Gorgeous Georgina", is a success on its first night, but unfortunately Melchett falls in love with "Georgina", takes her to the Regimental Ball, and proposes to her.
-Worst of all, George accepts because he feared he may have been court-martialled for disobeying a superior officer.
+The show, which features Baldrick's Charlie Chaplin impression (featuring a dead slug called Graham as Baldrick's "moustache"), which Melchett thinks is a slug-balancing act, and Lieutenant George's drag act, "Gorgeous Georgina", is a success on its first night, but unfortunately Melchett falls in love with "Georgina", takes her to the Regimental Ball, and proposes to her, even nicknaming her "Chipmunk", much to the shock of Blackadder.
+Worst of all, George accepts because he feared he may have been court-martialled for disobeying a superior officer, which prompts Blackadder to sarcastically respond that, on the other hand, he will "receive the Victoria Cross" when Melchett "lifts up [his] frock on the wedding night and finds himself looking at the last turkey in the shop".